acentswap/docs2-wiki/aptos-deployment.md

    * We have a lovely chat (where we can share data, user stats, and memes) and your team decides to start the application process – let’s go!
    * Apply via this form [**here**](https://docs.google.com/forms/d/e/1FAIpQLSceljMty-AKliByIMX6d1Kqtn88hMnzXnp\_DRBEQ7XptwiOGw/viewform)**.**
 2. Due Diligence
-   * Using the information in the form, we would clarify some points (don’t worry, they’re not meaningless questions, but we take user safety seriously at PancakeSwap, and would also want to only introduce interesting projects to our community).
+   * Using the information in the form, we would clarify some points (don’t worry, they’re not meaningless questions, but we take user safety seriously at AcentSwap, and would also want to only introduce interesting projects to our community).
    * Team passes due diligence – congrats!
 3. Marketing Prep
    * We ask for some design assets, some project info, and create both a lovely banner (STEPN Example Below) and a [medium post](https://pancakeswap.finance/voting/proposal/QmTPyGYpg7Y4dEc9jLB9kwBrLe5kmnDSLfmk3GcFqPpdqs) (we have linked a proposal link, but as we will not be launching our voting mechanism in the initial Aptos deployment, we will use Medium).
-   * **Please note that prior to launch, PancakeSwap or Project Teams should not communicate the news of the collaboration.**
+   * **Please note that prior to launch, AcentSwap or Project Teams should not communicate the news of the collaboration.**
 4. Launch
    * We launch the pools/farms, and through our team of community admins, we will monitor, collate, and communicate any feedback raised by the community.
    * We will also publish some socials on our [Twitter](https://twitter.com/pancakeswap/status/1501537445401481217) and Telegram